Discover Buffalo Sailing

 – Can I use a camera during the program?

 Yes.
 However, please remember that on the water, it’s easy to lose things overboard.
 Be prepared to put the camera somewhere safe like a zippered pocket as you will need both hands free most of the time.
 During dockside sessions we ask that cell phones be silenced.

 – Will I receive any type of certificate for participating?

 No. We have skilled people prepared to share their wealth of knowledge but they are not certified instructors.
 It is our goal to expose you to sailing and provide enough experience for you to determine whether this is a sport you want to pursue further.
-You can continue with a hands-on learning experience through the club or take professional lessons from one of the ASA certified instructors outside of the club to receive an American Sailing Association or US Sailing certification.
+You can continue with a hands-on learning experience through the club or take professional lessons from certified instructors outside of the club to receive an American Sailing Association or US Sailing certification.

 – Can I continue sailing after the program ends?